akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 Naming your URL lets you refer to it unambiguously from elsewhere in Django, especially from within templates.
 This powerful feature allows you to make global changes to the URL patterns of your project while only touching a single file

 ### Database setup
-Now, open up `mysite/settings.py`.
+Now, open up `mypollingwebapp /settings.py`.
 It’s a normal Python module with module-level variables representing Django settings.

 By default, the configuration uses *SQLite*.
 If you’re new to databases, or you’re just interested in trying Django, this is the easiest choice. *SQLite is included in Python, so you won’t need to install anything else to support your database*.
 When starting your first real project, however, you may want to use a more scalable database like PostgreSQL, to avoid database-switching headaches down the road.